Security notes / Glossary

-The principle of least privilege means each part of a system should be able to access no more than it needs.
+The principle of least privilege means each actor in a system should be able to access no more than it needs.

 For example, you can say

-- your web server shoudn't be able to read the filsystem except its own documents.
+- your web server should be denied to real all of the filesystem, except its own documents

-When you want to crack down on this more, look at things like SELinux (because it adds MAC).
+When you want to crack down on this more thoroughly and more visibly, look at things like SELinux (because it adds MAC).

 Note that the isolation in VMs and OS containers, are implicitly least-privilege as well: no connection to the outside unless permitted.